sourceperl/smartplugctl/README.md

 On Raspbian the script don't require sudo right for pi user but it's necessary on some host.

+### Require

+Python module pexpect is require.
+You can install it with :

+    sudo pip install pexpect

+or on debian based system :

+    sudo apt-get install python-pexpect

 ### Setup

     sudo python setup.py install